What we do

 We aim to bring the excitement of higher education to life for your students and encourage them to consider university as an option for their future.

 We have designed a series of activities, including campus visits, workshops (on and off-campus), presentations and intensive projects, designed with your students in mind.

-Below you will find our 2021/22 programme for secondary school students from years 7 to 11.
+Below you will find a previous programme for secondary school students from years 7 to 11, our programme for 23-24 will be published shortly.
 If you would like to enquire about a bespoke visit, either to our campus or inviting our team to you, please get in touch by emailing [email protected].
-Our programme for 2022/23 will be updated shortly.

 Middle School Taster Days: Year 7 & 8

 Forensics Workshop: Year 9 (all year)